sapiensvisionem/My-Visualization-Principles/README.md

   - setting baseline as zero or not
   - charting multiple time series: max 4
   - direct labeling instead of legends
+  - use lighter or different color for projection

+5. Bar Chart
+   - no zebra pattern of color -> use lighted to darkest
+   - No labeling at angle
+   - prefer using direct labeling rather than using legends
+   - always use zero baseline
+   - use both absolute quantities and percentage changes
+   - do not shadow, various shades, or 3-d the bars
+   - for negative zone, use grey background
+   - only use broken bar if there is a single outlier
+   - for horizontal bar, left is negative and right is positive
+   - always sort the bars from highest to lowest or alphabetically

+8. Map
+   - Showing a scale of values from low to high, use hexagon heatmap
+   - When highlighting a change in a few states, use real map